Sayō, Hyōgo: History

 Sayō is located in ancient Harima Province, and the name appears in the Heian period Engishiki records.
 From the Kamakura period Hirafuku-juku prospered as a post town on the Inaba Kaidō, the main highway from Kyoto and Osaka to Inaba Province in western Japan, and in the Nanboku-chō period, the Akamatsu clan built Rikan Castle overlooking the town.
 In 1600, the Ikeda clan of Himeji Domain built three-story tenshu and established a cadet domain called "Hirafuku Domain" for Ikeda Teruoki.
-In 1697, the Tokugawa shogunate established Mikazuki Domain,who ruled parts of Sayō until the Meiji restoration in 1871.
-The villages of Sayo andHirafuku were established with the creation of the modern municipalities system on April 1,1889.
+In 1697, the Tokugawa shogunate established Mikazuki Domain, who ruled parts of Sayō until the Meiji restoration in 1871.
+The villages of Sayo and Hirafuku were established with the creation of the modern municipalities system on April 1, 1889.
 Both were elevated to town status on October 1, 1928.
 On March 1, 1955, Sayo and Hirafuku merged with the neighboring villages of Ekawa, Ishii and Nagatani to form the town of Sayō On October 1, 2005 the towns of Kōzuki, Mikazuki and Nankō, all from Sayō District were merged into Sayō.

 In August 2009, around a dozen people in Sayo are dead or missing as a result of flash floods due to Tropical Storm Etau, according to NHK.
 According to the Japan Times, 390 homes were flooded.